This article was last updated May 11, 2018

 The super-high season for tourism has little to do with the weather in Costa Rica, but more with demand in the country based on vacation schedules for foreigners and visitors.

-Simply put, January and February are quite possibly the best times to travel to Costa Rica if you’re looking to avoid the rainy season and holiday/spring break crowds.
-However, your time of year to visit mostly depends on what you’d like to see and when you have time to travel.
+While December through April is the most common target timeframe, January and February are quite possibly the most favorable times to travel to Costa Rica if you’re looking to avoid the rainy season and holiday/spring break crowds.
+However, your time of year to visit mostly depends on what you’d like to see, what your budget is, and when you have time to travel.

 We’ve visited (and lived in) Costa Rica at every time of year, and while there are advantages to the high / dry season, we thoroughly enjoy the green/low/rainy season too.
 However, there are definitely a few places where it would be ill advised to visit at a few specific times of the year because of the weather.